 This isn’t difficult to do either.
 Any chance you get, jump up onto a pull up bar throughout the day.
-I was in NYC, so I mostly just did it on scaffolding around buildings on the street.
-You can also go to a neighborhood park on the way to and from work, and spend 5-10 minutes practicing.
+I was in NYC, so I practiced on scaffolding around buildings on the street.
+You can also go to a neighborhood park on the way to and from work and spend 5-10 minutes practicing.

-Long story short: if you truly want to do this, then you will make time and find ways to achieve your goal.
+Long story short: If you truly want to do this, then you will make time and find ways to achieve your goal.

 That’s All You Need For How To Do Your First Muscle-Up!

-There is something so freeing about knowing you can get a great workout in anywhere you go and not having to worry about being near a weight room or having a gym membership.
+There’s something so freeing about knowing you can get a great workout in anywhere you go and not having to worry about being near a weight room or having a gym membership.

 The Best Workout Using Muscle Ups

 Incorporating muscle-ups into your workout routine is just one step toward building muscle and an amazing physique.
 If you want to build an amazing body you can be proud of, you need a complete workout program.
-As I’m sure you know, it can be hard to know what workout programs actually work… it’s no secret that the majority of the information in the fitness industry is complete BS.
+As I’m sure you know, it can be hard to know what workout programs actually work.
+It’s no secret that the majority of the information in the fitness industry is complete BS.

 That’s why I set out to create a workout program based on science… not hype and false information.

-The THOR program is hands down the absolute best way to train your body.
+The THOR program is hands-down the absolute best way to train your body.
 Period.

 Want to check out the THOR program?
 Learn more about it here!